classgraph/classgraph/README.md

 }

 /**
- * Call the provided SubInterfaceMatchProcessor if an interface that extends a
+ * Call the provided SubinterfaceMatchProcessor if an interface that extends a
  * given superinterface is found on the classpath.
  *
  * @param superInterface